 Their heartfelt remark was followed by an expression of profound sadness.
 ‘I hope I can live that bit longer to see our dream become reality’.

 It took on greater meaning when the Referendum was lost by a small anguished margin.
 It is said, and confirmed in analysis, the elderly voted No than Yes mistakenly believing there is safety in Westminster.

-Everything in life comes too late: career opportunities, genuine loyalty, the right priorities, unconditional love, a tree planted grown to full splendid height, but especially wisdom.
+Everything in life comes too late: career opportunities, genuine loyalty, the right priorities, unconditional love, a tree planted grown to full splendid height, wisdom.

-A novelist friend stuck for a line in his latest book, asked when did people go from old to elderly?
+A novelist friend stuck for a line in his latest book, asked when did people go from elderly to old?
 I thought about it.
 “I think it’s when we stop saying so-and-so fell, and instead we say, “He took a fall.”
 He nodded and smiled.
 “That’ll about do it”, he said.

-Elderly know how the fickle finger of fate can seek them out.
+Elderly know how the fickle finger of fate seeks them out.
 Illness and infirmity besets the autumn of life, some brought on by accident or ignorance, some creeping up on you when you thought you were the picture of rude health.
 It was inside you all the time.

 The elderly learn how not to complain but to bless each day they awake from night.

 I am reminded of advanced age etching life’s vicissitudes and our mortality by the arrival of my local window cleaner, Ewen, an extremely tall, lanky Scot.